fmitchell/eternalistic.github.io/projects/egotist/index.md

 ---
 layout: default
-title: The Caldwell Project
+title: The Denver Egotist
-body_id: caldwell-project
+body_id: denver-egotist
 body_section: project

 # Project infomration
-site_link: <a href="http://www.thecaldwellproject.com" class="btn btn-launch">View site</a>
+site_link: <a href="http://www.thedenveregotist.com" class="btn btn-launch">View site</a>
-launch_date: March 2013
+launch_date: January 2010
 ---

 #{{ page.title }}

-The Caldwell Project website is an outlet for my wife to showcase her unique talents and projects.

-Taken from her site:
->So here I am, juggling the demands of motherhood and a home remodel, growing and learning new things all the time.
-The Caldwell Project Blog is about my process of learning how to be a better mother, wife, decorator, builder, crafter, and everything in between.
+The Denver Egotist is an anonymously-run website featuring the best creative, the best talent and the best resources in Denver &mdash; keeping it all in the greater context of what’s happening internationally.
+Our intent is to foster growth in this city, both professionally and conceptually.

+Working closely with the team at [General Projects](http://pieratt.com), I was responsible for the site development and theming for The Denver Egotist.
+We were provided very high quality design files and strict requirements for presentation.
+All of the content from the existing site was migrated and working within the new Drupal system.

+[The Egotist Network](http://theegotistnetwork.com) is an exclusive platform built specifically to feature the work, talent, resources and point-of-view of your local creative market.
+The site rolled out in Denver and has since expanded to numerous other locations.

 ---

 ##Contributions

-* Drupal 7.x Responsive Theme
+* Drupal 6.x Theme
+* HTML
+* CSS
 * Site development
-* HTML
-* SASS/CSS
 * Consulting
-* Design direction

 ---